How to find Yooperlites is a popular question once people learn about these fluorescent sodalite rocks on the shores of Lake Superior.

 - Research the area you are collecting.

-- Use a small backpack – perfect for carrying gear and finds, keeping both hands free for collecting.
+- Use a small backpack – perfect for gear and keeping both hands free for collecting.

 - Purchase and bring an LED flashlight (900-1,400 lumens) for lighting up the beach.